-Pennsylvania is filled with expansive, awe-inspiring gardens and green spaces, but there will always be something magic about a tucked away gem.
+Pennsylvania is filled with expansive, awe-inspiring gardens and green spaces, but there will always be something magical about a tucked away gem.
 A secret garden.
 A place that you have to know about to know.
 Next time you’re planning an event, be it an intimate wedding, an outdoor birthday party, a casual picnic with friends, or even an afternoon with a good book, find an enchanting pocket of blooms off the beaten path.

 Rodef Shalom Biblical Botanical Garden